 Created in the United Kingdom, Escape Hunt also known as Escape Rooms is one of the world’s largest games of its kind.
-It is an innovative interactive game, that is ideal to partake in with family, friends or colleagues and is located in 50 cities around the world, such as Paris, Dubai, Sydney, Tokyo and Houston, among others.
+It is an innovative interactive game, that is ideal to partake in with family, friends or colleagues and is located in 50 cities around the world, such as Paris, Dubai, Sydney, Tokyo and Houston, among others and now there is a one of a kind escape room in Miami.

 Crack the code or solve the riddle